saleml/saleml.github.io/index.md

 <div class="intro-section">
   <p class="lead-text">
-    I am an Assistant Professor at the Machine Learning department of the [Mohamed bin Zayed University of Artificial Intelligence (MBZUAI)](https://mbzuai.ac.ae/){:target="_blank"}, focusing on uncertainty estimation, reinforcement learning sample complexity, gflownets, and more generally in designing better "AI for science" tools.
+    I am an Assistant Professor at the Machine Learning department of the <a href="https://mbzuai.ac.ae/" target="_blank">Mohamed bin Zayed University of Artificial Intelligence (MBZUAI)</a>, focusing on uncertainty estimation, reinforcement learning sample complexity, gflownets, and more generally in designing better "AI for science" tools.
   </p>

   <div class="highlight-box">
     <span class="highlight-text">**I am actively recruiting highly motivated students!**</span>
-    If you're interested in joining my group as a PhD student or Master's student, please fill out [this form](https://forms.gle/y8pgujVkaVeV5kVm7).
+    If you're interested in joining my group as a PhD student or Master's student, please fill out <a href="https://forms.gle/y8pgujVkaVeV5kVm7">this form</a>.
 No internships are available at the moment.
   </div>

   <div class="research-topics">